delonlee01/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1c.
 User enters a duplicate candidate – same name and phone number as an existing candidate.
     * 1c1.
+RecruitTrackPro displays an error message.

+      Use case ends.

+* 1d.
+User enters multiple values for the same field, excluding tag.
+    * 1d1.
+RecruitTrackPro displays an error message based on the duplicated fields.

+      Use case ends.

+* 1e.
+User enters the same tag (case-insensitive) multiple times.
-RecruitTrackPro displays an error message: “Contact with this name and phone number already exists.”
+    * 1e1.
+RecruitTrackPro displays an error message that the tag is duplicated.

       Use case ends.